android10/linux.github.io/_docs/tips-and-tricks/vim-most-common-usage.md

 ---
-title:  Vim most common usage
+title:  Vim most common usage.
 description: In this post, we are going to see the most common 'vim' commands and its usage .
 tags:
  - tips-and-tricks